Municipal Construction Inspection

 After participating in this course, you will be able to:

 - Recognize and understand the role and key competencies of the municipal construction inspector

 - Be familiar with the requirements of curb, sidewalk and road construction

-- Identify and assess health and safety hazards on an active construction sites and gain the skills required to access these hazards, including trenching and excavation, and traffic control
+- Identify and assess health and safety hazards on active construction sites and gain the skills required to access these hazards, including trenching and excavation, and traffic control

 This workshop will enable you to understand the key competencies, roles and responsibilities of an inspector on a municipal linear construction project.
-Using a practical approach, learn how to carry out your job to satisfy all parties to the best interest of the owner/municipality.
+Using a practical approach, learn how to carry out your job to satisfy all parties in the best interest of the owner/municipality.